SophieAu/imperial-splendour-site/data/content/posts/2024-03-17-imperial-splendour-rise-of-the-republic-v1-2-1-release-blog.md

   - QHH
   - SirJohn
 published: false
-excerpt: Today we release a bugfix update for RotR 1.2
+excerpt: Today we release a bugfix for RotR 1.2
 ---
 ### Greetings everyone!